tootall123/Zeppelynn-Applications/README.md

 Please Check "Final" folder for any images or other sources relavent to the project.

 Styling is embedded for all 4 documents so there are no additional style.css docs needed.
-Only additional documents required are located in the Media Folder within Final Project.
+Only additional documents required are located in the "Final" folder or the Media Folder within "Final Project".

 ------------------------------*FINAL-UPDATE--JAN-12-22*----------------------------------------------------------------------------

 Completed and finished documents uploaded.
-Previous versions and older uploads of final-project webpages purged and removed for oragnizational purposes.
+Most previous versions and older uploads of final-project webpages purged and removed for oragnizational purposes.
-Media folder uploaded with relavent and current images and content needed for the site.
+Final folder uploaded with relavent and current images and content needed for the site.
-All documentation will be zipped (Final-Project.zip) which will be uploaded to this repo and uploaded to CSU blackboard for CYB 4310.
+All documentation will be zipped (Final-Project2.zip) which will be uploaded to this repo and uploaded to CSU blackboard for CYB 4310.

 -------------------------*SECOND-FINAL-UPDATE*---------------------------------------------------------------------------------

-Issue with source dir for images while test on mobile devices.
+Issue with source dir for images while testing on mobile devices.
 Img src has been updated and uploaded.
 Source DIR *FINAL*

 -------------------------------*FINAL-FINAL-UPDATE*----------------------------------------------------------------------